Last updated: Wednesday, September 23, 2020 7:14 PM

 If you are unable to take a refresher training course for a reason related to the Coronavirus crisis please contact the licensing office via email at email@example.com or 01786 233612.
 Licence holders are encouraged to explore options for undertaking the training online.

 It will not be possible to process licence applications within the normal timeframes.
 Forthcoming meetings of the Council’s Planning and Regulation Panel and the District of Stirling Licensing Board have been cancelled.

 The Stirling Justice Social Work Service provides support for people subject to Community Payback Orders and Prison Through-care.

-If anyone is needing any support because they, or a family member, are having dealings with the Justice System (Community or Prison) then please contact your worker directly on their mobile phone, or contact 01786 233950, so that someone can call you back.
+If anyone is needing any support because they or a family member are having dealings with the Justice System (Community or Prison) then please contact your worker directly on their mobile phone or contact 01786 233950 and someone will call you back.

-All general site inspections have been suspended and have been replaced with the submission of alternative evidence to determine reasonable enquiry.
+All general site inspections have been suspended and have been replaced with Remote Verification Inspections to determine reasonable enquiry.
 This should be discussed with your case officer in advance.
 We have discontinued drain tests (necessitating a site visit) and are accepting temporary certificates in domestic situations where a final drain test is the only matter outstanding.
 This may enable occupation of a building allowing the contractor/agent to arrange a drain test at a later date.